superdurable/iwf/docs/WorkflowState.md

 * [Python Base Class](https://github.com/indeedeng/iwf-python-sdk/blob/main/iwf/workflow_state.py)

 #### Java
-For Java/Python, the `waitUntil` has a default implementation so you just not implement it, and SDK will skip it to invoke `execute` directly.
+For Java, the `waitUntil` has a default implementation so you just not implement it, and SDK will skip it to invoke `execute` directly.

 A full Java WorkflowState looks like: